OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/GuidedSetups/active-directory-serversidewebapp-aspnetwebappowin-setup.md

     }

     /// <summary>
-    /// Handle failed authentication requests by redirecting hello user toohello home page with an error in hello query string
+    /// Handle failed authentication requests by redirecting the user to the home page with an error in the query string
     /// </summary>
     /// <param name="context"></param>
     /// <returns></returns>